| Life

 beyond, before we find the career that fits us

 best.
 Jason's experience is not at all unusual.
+Change is the stuff of our lives

 in many other areas besides career and education.